-Have I changed my behaviour as my company has grown?
+Have I changed my founder responsibilities and behavior as my company has grown?
 Am I putting myself ‘out of a job’ and pulling myself out of areas that I used to be directly involved in?

 Am I fully empowering my leadership team to run their functions?
 Am I showing them that I trust them?

-If not, is that just a change of behaviour needed on my end or is there an issue with my team?
+If not, is that just a change of behavior needed on my end or is there an issue with my team?